cbolz/rhte-fy18/README.md

 # README

-This content was presented in two labs at the EMEA Red Hat Partner Conference 2017 in Frankfurt am Main.
+This content was presented in a lab at the EMEA Red Hat Technical Exchange 2017 in Port Aventura.

 There are two labs available: